sagemath/sagewiki_to_gh-2022-10-10/sage-2.10.3.md

 = Sage 2.10.3 Release Tour =
 Sage 2.10.3 was released on 11 Mar 2008.
 For the official, comprehensive release notes, see the HISTORY.txt file that comes with the release.For the latest changes see[http://sagemath.org/announce/sage-2.10.3.txt sage-2.10.3.txt].
 Among many other things that were done, we have the following cool new features.
 Of course, this list is incomplete; see the release notes for more details.

+Michael Abshoff was the release managers for this Sage release.

 == Interactive Functions ==

 Sage now has a first version of its "interact" command.
 Calling "@interact" before defining a function will construct controls to graphically control the input variables of the function, making it dramatically easier to create interactive functionality that is easy to use.
 See [http://wiki.sagemath.org/interact] for details and examples or just type "interact?" in Sage.